777eddie/flaskapptutorial/README.md

 >>> `from app import app, db`
 >>>`app.app_context().push()`
 >>> `db.create_all()`
-This will create the database in a folder called instance.
+This will create the database in a folder called instance."# flaskapptutorial"